geocomPP/sdv/chapter.md

 visualisation lie in the *reproducibility* of its outputs, a feature that we will be using to great effect in this chapter.

-### R and reproducible research

-There is a drive towards transparent data and methods in academic publishing.
-R encourages truly transparent and reproducible research by enabling anyone with an R installation reproduce results described in a previous paper.
-This process is facilitated by the RStudio software that allows 'live' R code and results to be embedded in documents.

 A practical primer on spatial data in R
 =======================================

-This section briefly introduces the input data and how they can be loaded in R. It is a *practical* chapter, so R code will be provided that will allow the steps described to be reproduced on your own computer.
+This section briefly introduces some of the key steps to get started with R. It, like the rest of the chapter, has a large *practical* element, so R code will be provided that will allow the steps described to be reproduced on your own computer.

-The first stage, as with most GIS projects, is to obtain and load the data.
+The first stage is to obtain and load the data used in the examples.
 In this case, all the data has been uploaded to an on-line repository that provides a detailed tutorial to accompany this Chapter:
 [github.com/geocomPP/sdvwR](https://github.com/geocomPP/sdvwR/blob/master/sdv-tutorial.pdf?raw=true).
-Upon visiting this page you will see many files: the pdf file is the additional tutorial.
-To download the data, click on the "Download ZIP" button on the right, and unpack the folder to a sensible place on your computer (e.g. the Desktop).
+Upon visiting this page you will see many files.
+For those completely new to R, there is a PDF file on the page that offers a comprehensive introductory tutorial - we recommend you complete this tutorial to get the best possible start to using the software.
+To download the data, click on the "Download ZIP" button on the right, and unpack the folder to a sensible place on your computer (for example, the Desktop).
 Explore the folder and try opening some of the files, especially those from the sub-folder entitled "data": these are the input files.
-For those new to R, we recom

 In any data analysis project, spatial or otherwise, it is important to have a strong understanding of the dataset before progressing.
 We will